-These errors are often just a quirky problem between servers online that you don’t have any control over.
+These errors are often just a quirky problem between servers online that you don't have any control over.
 Other times it may be something you can thank your browser for.
-If you’re seeing this error, try clearing your cache, checking your internet connection and checking if the site works in another browser or from another connection.
+If you see this error, try clearing your cache, checking your internet connection, and checking if the site works in another browser or from another connection.
 If it persists, please get in touch with us!

-This error is similar to the 502 one, but instead of not being able to fulfill the request, it simply isn’t getting a request.
-This may be a problem with the server or you may be running scripts that require more time to fully run.
+This error is similar to the 502 one, but instead of not fulfilling the request, it simply isn't getting a request.
+This may be a problem with the server, or you may be running scripts that require more time to run entirely.

 First, refresh the page to see if it persists.
 If it does, you can try to fix this:

-The HTTP protocol being used in the request isn’t supported by the server it’s sent to.
+The server doesn't support the HTTP protocol being used in the request it's sent to.
 Try using a different browser and see if it works, as it could be a problem with an outdated browser.

-You could see a number other errors like these.
-The cause and solution will be dependent on where you’re seeing this.
+You could see several other errors like these.
+The cause and solution will be dependent on where you see this.
 For example, are you seeing the error on a WordPress site or one of our cloud/dedicated servers?
-If you happen to see any odd errors like this, please just contact us so we can get a tech on it and help you get it resolved.
+If you happen to see any odd errors like this, please contact us to get a tech on it and help you get it resolved.